crabvk/python-perception-guardian/README.md

 ## Bot settings

-Use `/settings` command to change bot settings for the group.
+Use `/settings` command to change bot settings for a group.

 ## TODO